 Network and internet

-After going in the settings menu select the option of network and internet.
+After going into the settings menu, select the option of network and internet.

-In the network settings under the title of change your network settings scroll down and you will find an option of network reset.
+In the network settings under the title of change your network settings scroll down and you will find the option of network reset.
 Click/select that option.

-A new window of network reset will open.This window gives you all types of warnings, explaining you what will happen if you reset your network settings.
-The settings will go to default settings, your saved passwords of your home network might get lost.
+A new window for network reset will open.This window gives you all types of warnings, explaining to you what will happen if you reset your network settings.
+The settings will go to default settings, your saved passwords on your home network might get lost.